[REVEALED] Musical Instruments That Start With D

 Hailing from West Africa, the djembe is a handcrafted drum with a wide, goblet-shaped body and a goatskin head.
 Played with bare hands, the djembe produces a wide range of tones, from deep bass to sharp slaps.
 Traditionally used in communal settings, the djembe has become popular worldwide, finding a place in various musical genres and cultural expressions.

-See also [REVEALED] Activities That Start With M
+See also [REVEALED] Household Items That Start With B

 5. Dulcimer